schuchard/kevinschuchard.com-2023/src/pages/blog/2019-04-18-http-interceptor.md

 }
 ```

 In this example, if the route isn't protected we don't take any action.
-If it is, the request is allowed if the user is an admin otherwise we redirect and cancel the request.
+If it is the request is allowed if the user is an admin otherwise we redirect and cancel the request.

 ## Immutability

 It may not be obvious but the `HttpRequest` and `HttpResponse` instances are immutable.
 From the [Angular docs](https://angular.io/guide/http#immutability)
 > interceptors are capable of mutating requests and responses, the HttpRequest and HttpResponse instance properties are readonly, rendering them largely immutable.

-This done because the app may retry a request several times and if the interceptor could modify the original request then each subsequent request would be different.
+This is done because the app may retry a request several times and if the interceptor could modify the original request then each subsequent request could be different.

 What this means for developers is that you must `clone` the request and modify that instance: